The Piper at the Gates of Dawn: Packaging

 Up-and-coming society photographer Vic Singh was hired to photograph the band for the album cover.
 Singh shared a studio with photographer David Bailey, and he was friends with Beatles guitarist George Harrison.
 Singh asked Jenner and King to dress the band in the brightest clothes they could find.
 Singh then shot them with a prism lens that Harrison had given him.
 The cover was meant to resemble an LSD trip, a style that was favoured at the time.
 In 2017, the lens was displayed at the Victoria and Albert Museum, as part of the Pink Floyd: Their Mortal Remains exhibition.

 Barrett came up with the album title The Piper at the Gates of Dawn; the album was originally titled Projection up to as late as July 1967.
 The title was taken from that of chapter seven of Kenneth Grahame's The Wind in the Willows which contains a visionary encounter with the god Pan, who plays his pan pipe at dawn.
 It was one of Barrett's favourite books, and he often gave friends the impression that he was the embodiment of Pan.
 The moniker was later used in the song "Shine On You Crazy Diamond", in which Barrett is called "you Piper".
 The cover was one of several Pink Floyd album covers used on a series of Royal Mail stamps issued in May 2016 to commemorate 50 years of Pink Floyd.

 In 2018, the album was reissued in its mono mix.
-With this version came with a new packaging box with the original record cover inside.
+With this version came a new packaging box with the original record cover inside.
 This new design was done by Hipgnosis' Aubrey Powell and Peter Curzon and includes a gold-embossed version of the graphic by Syd Barrett which features on the back cover of the original LP.